sascha432/esp8266-kfc-fw/README.md

 ### KFCWebBuilder

 Framework to build WebUIs with bootstrap and store them mostly compressed in a virtual file system.
 Combined with server side includes, complex dynamic web pages/forms with a low memory footprint can be created

+#### Building the VFS

+Following software is required to build the virtual file system.

+ - Java JRE 8
+ - NodeJS v16
+ - PHP 7.4.x (8.x is not working)

+ Executables must the in PATH

+ Compatible versions might work as well, but those have been tested...

 ### KFCVirtualFileSystem